julsCadenas/AI-CLI/project_planning.md

 - make meta ai fully conversational **DONE**
 - make meta ai have context awareness **DONE**
 - make the terminal capable of accepting multiline inputs and pasted inputs
-- make settings class/function
+- make settings class/function **DONE**
-- refine settings
-- make the settings have terminal buttons(?)
 - add loading/progress indicators
+- fix llama prompt
+- fix keyboard controls in terminal when using app

 ### Notes
 - type ```meta``` in the terminal and will activate the llama chatbot in the terminal
 - type ```manai <command>```
-- type ```gpt``` in the terminal to call and activate thye chatgpt/openai chatbot in the terminal
 - try your best to implement an autocomplete feature